Questions and Answers:

 What kind of material is it made of?
 The same type of material the hull of the ship is made of, steel.

 What kind of ships have a bulbous bows?
-Passenger, container ships, car ships, military…. mostly any ship that draws more than 15 ft of water.
+Passenger, container ships, car ships, military, most any ship that draws more than 15 ft of water.

 How long have they been around for?
-Most ships that were built in the 1980’s to current have these bubbles installed on them.
-The bubbles were used in early as the 1930s but were known as experimental.
+Most ships that were built from the 1980’s to currently have these bubbles installed on them.
+The bubbles were used as early as the 1930’s, but were known as experimental.

 You mentioned the bulbous bow is fuel efficient, how so?
-Depending on the metrics of the ship it can reduce the drag through the water up to 15%.
-Less drag, less friction, less fuel usage.
+Depending on the metrics of the ship, it can reduce the drag through the water up to 15%.
+Less drag, less friction, and less fuel usage.

 How deep does the bulbous bow go?
 The bubble goes down to the keel (bottom) of the ship.